 If you don’t get hired into a big hospital right away, consider adjusting your employment goals – at least at the start of your career.
 Perhaps you could get hired at a facility somewhere part-time.
 If you’re able to work that out, it would be a great opportunity to put that experience on a resume.
 Or, think on a smaller scale.
 There are plenty of private practices and smaller clinics always looking.
 Plus, you’re likely to be on a smaller staff, which means more working hours, and likely a lot less stress.

-You may find that you actually appreciate a smaller, slower-paced atmosphere more than you originally thought.
+You may find that you appreciate a smaller, slower-paced atmosphere more than you originally thought.
 So, if you’re not immediately hired at your ‘dream location,’ if that happens to be a huge hospital, don’t immediately shoot down smaller options.
-Remember, experience counts for quite a bit on a resume, and it’s exactly what employers are looking for.
+Remember, experience counts for quite a bit on a resume.
 Even if you have to start small to work your way up, you’ll be doing yourself a favor in the long run.

 We already covered the fact that the phlebotomy profession is booming.
 Even better, it shows no signs of slowing down over the next decade.
 So, whether you’re in training right now, or have just completed it, your job prospects are great.